avnet-iotconnect/iotc-python-examples/PE100A_Basic_AWS_Demo/README.md

-# Asus PE100A Motor Monitor Demo (For IoTConnect on AWS)
+# Asus PE100A Basic Demo (For IoTConnect on AWS)

-This demo uses an [ASUS PE100A Intelligent Edge Computer](https://iot.asus.com/products/intelligent-edge-computer/PE100A/) to run an IoTConnect program to monitor motor vibration and temperature with a [Banner QM30VT2-SS-9M Vibration and Temperature Sensor](https://www.bannerengineering.com/us/en/products/part.806274.html) as well as AC current-draw with an [Automation Direct ACTR005-42L-F Current Sensor](https://www.automationdirect.com/adc/shopping/catalog/sensors_-z-_encoders/current_-a-_voltage_sensors_(ac_-a-_dc)/1-phase_ac_current_transducers/actr005-42l-f).
-Telemetry data is sent to the online IoTConnect cloud platform using AWS and can be viewed in real-time for precise and continuous observation.
+This demo uses an [ASUS PE100A Intelligent Edge Computer](https://iot.asus.com/products/intelligent-edge-computer/PE100A/) to run an IoTConnect program to monitor precise telemetry data in real-time on the IoTConnect cloud platform using AWS.

-For the purposes of reliably showcasing a broad range of motor health states, instead of a conventional electric motor the sensors are monitoring an [electromagnetic vibration plate](https://www.amazon.com/dp/B08CZ8BSMG?ref=ppx_yo2ov_dt_b_product_details&th=1) that has adjustable vibration amplitude which also causes higher current-draw and temperatures.
-To observe more extreme temperature changes with this demo, external heating or cooling sources can easily be introduced.
+For the purposes of this basic demo, the telemetry data is simple a random integer value, fittingly-dubbed "Random_Integer."
+More niche data coming from sensors and onboard measurements can be easily incorporated into the program as done with other Avnet IoT demos.

 ## Step 1: Make an IoTConnect Account
 * To get started making an IoTConnect account, you can contact our team at info@iotconnect.io